 The Adviser may, in its sole discretion, determine to provide, or engage or recommend an affiliate of the Adviser, including FREG, to provide, certain services to the Fund, instead of engaging or recommending one or more third parties to provide such services.
-Such services include, but are not limited to, property management or other services with respect to properties in which the Fund invests, including the Workout Assets.
+Such services include, but are not limited to, property management or other services with respect to properties in which the Fund invests.
 Subject to applicable law and approval of the Independent Trustees, the Adviser or its affiliates, as applicable, will receive compensation in connection with the provision of such services.
 As a result, the Adviser faces a conflict of interest when selecting or recommending service providers for the Fund.
 Fees paid to an affiliated service provider will be determined in the Adviser's commercially reasonable discretion, taking into account the relevant facts and circumstances, and consistent with its responsibilities.
-Although the Adviser has adopted various policies and procedures intended to mitigate or otherwise manage conflicts of interest with respect to affiliated service providers, there can be no guarantee that such policies and procedures (which may be modified at any time in the Adviser's sole discretion) will be successful.
+Although the Adviser has adopted various policies and procedures intended to mitigate or otherwise manage conflicts of interest with respect to affiliated service providers, there can be no quarantee that such policies and procedures (which may be modified at any time in the Adviser's sole discretion) will be successful.
 In general, compensation received by FREG or other affiliates of the Adviser for providing these services will not be directly borne by the Fund and its returns will not be directly impacted by such payments.
-In the event that the Fund holds any Workout Assets, and the expenses on a Workout Asset exceed the revenues generated by such Workout Asset, the Fund could be required to pay such expenses or shortfalls.
-These potential fees are not reflected in the calculation of Other Expenses.
 Please refer to footnote (4) of the Summary of Fund Expenses fee table.